fabiofranchino/blog/pages/my-system.md

 ---
 title: My System
 layout: page
-last_modified_at: 2017-08-24
+last_modified_at: 2017-08-25
-permalink: pages/my-system
 ---

 This page is meant to be a personal repository of chunk of information regarding my computer setup.
 It may be useful in case I need to restore my computer for some reasons as well as it may be useful for other people.
 It's also meant to be a living document representing the latest snapshot of my current system trying to outline also the reason why of specific choices.

+## Managing

+I used to track my personal and professional tasks with a custom method you can read about [here](http://fabiofranchino.com/blog/the-getting-things-done-issue/).
+I feel confortable using [Basecamp](https://basecamp.com) to comunicate with my team in projects.

 ## Writing

-I write in markdown whenever is possible.
+I [write in markdown](/blog/i-love-markdown/) whenever is possible.
 I use two different editors based on the type of document I'm gonna to make.
 [Typora](https://typora.io/) is the editor of choice for verbose documents (i.e. blog post or similar writings).
 When I need to structure content (outline, presentation content, etc) I use [MacDown](https://macdown.uranusjr.com/).

 ## Presentations

 I use [Deckset](https://www.decksetapp.com/) for all my presentation slides.
 It's simply awesome.
 You just write structured markdown, focussing on the content and you get beautiful slides in seconds.

 ## Development

+I

 ### Node.js